intltechventures/Consulting.Project.Tools/Tips/Tips_Productivity.md

 ## Naming Conventions
+Establishing consistent naming convetions helps improve productivity by decreasing the time it takes to find something.

 - Establish a consistent pattern for how dates should be written.
   + Recommended: [ISO 8601 Standard](https://en.wikipedia.org/wiki/ISO_8601) (YYYY-MM-DD)